 “From this day forward, I promise never to commit, condone or remain silent about violence against women, sexual assault and domestic violence.”

-The Harlan County Domestic Violence Council, Cumberland Valley Domestic Violence Services and Cumberland River Victim Services are sponsoring the eighth annual countywide “100 Man March Against Domestic Violence” as part of an international effort to engage men and boys to help end violence against women.
+The Harlan County Domestic Violence Council and Cumberland Valley Domestic Violence Services is sponsoring the ninth annual countywide 100 Man March Against Domestic Violence as part of an international effort to engage men and boys to help end violence against women.

 The 100 Man March is to highlight the need to combine respect and safety with romance and love.
-“We want to talk about what we must stop (sexual assault and domestic violence) and promote what we must have (respect and safety)!
-We will celebrate positive masculinity,” said organizers.
+Organizers want to talk about what we must stop (sexual assault and domestic violence) and promote what we must have (respect and safety).
+They will celebrate positive masculinity.

-The Harlan County Domestic Violence Council invites all men, women, girls and boys to join in this march against domestic violence — to challenge the notions of masculinity that equate strength with violence and control and instead foster positive images of masculinity that will help create a world free of abuse.
-By participating in the March, participants will publicly proclaim their commitment to ending violence against women.
-Participants can play an important part in changing the social norms that perpetuate and make excuses for violence against women.
+The Harlan County Domestic Violence Council invites all men, women, girls and boys to join the march against domestic violence — to challenge the notions of masculinity that equate strength with violence and control and instead foster positive images of masculinity that will help us create a world free of abuse.
+By participating in the march, you will publicly proclaim your commitment to ending violence against women.
+You can play an important part in changing the social norms that perpetuate and make excuses for violence against women.

 Change can start with a step as simple as participating in the march.
 It’s a public step that is visible to everyone.
-It sends a clear message about what is tolerated and what is promoted in terms of equality and human rights.
+It sends a clear message about what we tolerate and what we promote in terms of equality and human rights.

-For additional information, email [email protected] or contact Sheryl Caudel, domestic violence victim advocate, at 606-392-1129.
+For additional information, email [email protected] or call Sheryl Caudel, domestic violence victim advocate, at 606-392-1129.